Catalan monoids inherently nonfinitely based relative to finite $\mathcal{R}$-trivial semigroups: Main result

-If a variable occurs exactly once in a word $\mathbf{u}$, the variable is called \emph{linear} in $\mathbf{u}$.
-If a variable occurs more than once in $\mathbf{u}$, we say that the variable is \emph{repeated} in $\mathbf{u}$.
-A word $\mathbf{u}$ is called \emph{sparse} if a linear variable occurs between any two occurrences of each repeated variable in $\mathbf{u}$.
+If a variable occurs exactly once in a word $\mathbf{u}$, then the variable is called \emph{linear} in $\mathbf{u}$.
+If a variable occurs more than once in $\mathbf{u}$, then we say that the variable is \emph{repeated} in $\mathbf{u}$.
+A word $\mathbf{u}$ is called \emph{sparse} if every two occurrences of a repeated variable in $\mathbf{u}$ sandwich some linear variable.

 \begin{lemma} Suppose that a word $\mathbf{u}$ with $|\alf(\mathbf{u})|<n$ is such that $\vartheta(\mathbf{u})=\mathbf{u}_n(m)$ for some $m\ge 1$ and some substitution $\vartheta\colon \mathfrak A \rightarrow \mathfrak A ^+$.
 Then $\mathbf{u}$ is sparse. \end{lemma}